BPenserini/BPenserini.github.io/Tab2_EnvironmentalProjects.markdown

 ---
 layout: page
-title: Environmental Remediation
+title: Environmental Projects
-permalink: /Remediation/
+permalink: /EnvironmentalProjects/
 ---

 This is a page for my professional projects in environmental remediation.